Hit enter after type your search item

 Removing the untracked files

-The tst1.txt and tst2.txt files are untracked that we want o delete.
-For immediately deleting both files, run this command:
+The tst1.txt and tst2.txt files are untracked and we want to delete them.

 $ git clean -f